 Classic Camps

-Our Classic camps are luxury tented camps, all offering superb facilities and accommodation, the en-suite bedrooms being slightly smaller than those of our Premier camps.
+Our Classic camps are luxury tented camps, all offering stylish and spacious accommodation, with superb facilities.
+All bedrooms have en-suite bathrooms and decks overlooking the magnificent surroundings.

 - Damaraland Camp Desert Rhino Camp

 - Hoanib Skeleton Coast Ongava Lodge

 - Ongava Tented Camp

 Adventures Camps

-Larger camps than our Premier or Classic camps, the units are generally tented, extremely comfortable with en-suite bathrooms and all the amenities to make you feel at home.
+Larger camps than our Premier or Classic camps, our Adventures camps comprise units that are generally tented, extremely comfortable with ensuite bathrooms and all the amenities to make you feel at home.
 Note: activities at these camps may be at extra cost.

-- Kulala Desert Lodge Doro Nawas Camp
+- Kulala Desert Lodge Doro Nawas

 - Andersson's Camp

 Explorations

 Our fully serviced, guided Explorations create a sense of exclusive camping in Africa.
 A variety of travel modes and activities explore mostly private concessions and wildlife areas exclusive to Wilderness Safaris guests.
 Accommodation ranges from tailor-made camp sites to luxurious Wilderness Safaris camps.

-- Great Namibian Journey

 - Diverse Namibia

+- Desert Dune Safari

 Between Camps From the moment you arrive in Africa, to your departure and every point in between, Wilderness Safaris people are ready and waiting for you.
 We want to ensure as seamless and smooth an experience as possible and, in Namibia, this first takes the form of a "meet and greet" at Windhoek International Airport (Hosea Kutako) - where a representative of Wilderness Safaris welcomes you, before taking you through to our comfortable private lounge.
 After a briefing here, and a chance to have a drink or use the Wi-Fi, you will most likely meet your driver for a transfer to overnight accommodation in Windhoek or to Eros Airport for your onward flight to your first camp.
 Aside from being the main access point to Namibia, Windhoek is also our national operational base and Eros Airport the hub for Wilderness Air, our own "bush airline."
 Wilderness Air is a key element of your safari experience, flying you between our remote desert camps and then back to centres like Swakopmund or Windhoek for onward connections.
 The service is more than a simple connection however; rather the aerial transfers between camps allow a totally different impression and appreciation of the country below; from the dramatic geology of sites like the Wolfberg Cracks or the Brandberg, to the desolate beauty of the Atlantic Coast, and the bizarre fairy circles of the Namib Desert.
-Wilderness Touring - our touring and transfer business - provides informative tours of all aspects of Windhoek, while a related company does the same with regard to the diverse activities and attractions of Swakopmund and Walvis Bay on the Atlantic Coast.